-I have been a journalist for more than 12 years, including nine years working at daily papers in WA where I variously was a chief crime reporter, political correspondent, health reporter, features writer and sports reporter.
+Before becoming a travel photojournalist I spent nine years working at daily newspapers in WA where I variously was a chief crime reporter, political correspondent, health reporter, features writer and sports reporter.

 - Member Since:

 - Favourite Sports:

 - AFL, Cricket,

 Michael Clarke is fortunate that the Australian side he leads has shed so much experience in the past month – and is set to lose more when Chris Rogers retires at the end of this Ashes series.

 Adam Voges Test career looks over while Michael Clarke’s continued to slide as Australia again collapsed in the third Ashes Test overnight.

 When Shane Watson edged out Mitch Marsh for the all-rounder spot in the first Ashes Test, it was widely believed to be the veteran’s bowling which won him that battle.

 After being vaporised at Lord’s, England must show true aggression by demanding a seaming track for the third Test to give their pacemen the best chance of bowling them to victory.